Bur Kheyl-e Arateh

 Bur Kheyl-e Arateh (بورخيل ارطه) (Note: Also romanized as Būr Kheyl-e Araţeh; also known as Būr Kheyl) is a neighborhood in the city of Arateh in the Central District of Qaem Shahr County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Bur Kheyl-e Arateh's population was 898 in 239 households, when it was a village in Bisheh Sar Rural District.
 The following census in 2011 counted 1,077 people in 317 households.

-After the census, the village of Qadi Kola-ye Arateh merged with Arateh Dasht, Bur Kheyl-e Arateh, Juja Deh-e Arateh, Kafshgar Kola-ye Arateh, and Qasem Kheyl-e Arateh and elevated to city status as Arateh.
+In 2010, the village of Qadi Kola-ye Arateh was merged with Abu Kheyl-e Arateh, Arateh Dasht, Bur Kheyl-e Arateh, Juja Deh-e Arateh, Kafshgar Kola-ye Arateh, and Qasem Kheyl-e Arateh to become the city of Arateh.